wagnerhsu/sample-Prism-Samples-Wpf/10-CustomRegistrations/ViewModelLocator/README.md

 ﻿## 2020-10-04
-- Use ViewModelLocationProvider.Register to register view with ViewModel
+- Use ViewModelLocationProvider.Register to register view with ViewModel directly